 Immersion in the broader culture!

 In order to stay at the leading edge of change, we need to be involved in our world in a variety of ways.
-Getting involved in our community, using technology to makes our lives better, and enjoying a connection to the
+Getting involved in our community, bringing community experts into our space, using technology to makes our lives better, and enjoying a connection to the